codysoyland/django-qunit/README.md

 Installation
 ============

+ 1. Either:
+   * Install via `pip install [django_qunit2](https://pypi.python.org/pypi/django-qunit2/20130624)`
- 1. Either: a) copy the `django_qunit/django_qunit` folder where ever you put your projects apps, or b) run `python setup.py sdist` then `python setup.py install` inside the top `django_qunit` folder to install as a package.
+   * Download the files / clone the repo and put the `django_qunit/django_qunit` folder where ever you put your projects apps
  1. Add `django_qunit` (or `apps.django_qunit`, depending on which option you chose for the first step) to your `settings.INSTALLED_APPS`.
  2. Add `'django_qunit.snippet_loader.Loader',` to `settings.TEMPLATE_LOADERS`.
  3. Add `settings.QUNIT_TEST_PATH`, containing the path to the qunit test directory from within each app's static files directory, and your main project static directory.
 This is a file path, so make sure to use `os.path.join` to create the path.